How to make an emery pincushion

-So I have been on a research mission, to my delight I have discovered emery for pincushions.
+So I have been on a research mission, to my delight I have discovered emery for pin cushions.
 I had never heard of it before.
-It is a little like sandpaper as sand.
+It is a little like sandpaper but as sand, a fine powder.

-Inevitably I had to try it out, and whilst I was at it make a super cute emery pincushion.
-Naturally I turned to my scrap box and decided to have a go at some random quilting.
+Inevitably I had to try it out, and whilst I was at it make a super cute, and easy emery pin cushion.
+Naturally, I turned to my scrap box and decided to have a go at some random quilting.

-Cut out random shapes, I used three fabrics cutting out four pieces from each.
+Cut out random shapes from your fabric scraps.
+I used three fabrics cutting out four pieces from each.
 Sew two pieces of fabric together, and then press.